 /dev/xvdb1 /leejd ext4 defaults 0 0.

-You must ensure that the auto attach data disk statement line has been deleted from the fstab file.
+You must make sure that the statement line for automatically attaching mounting data disk has been deleted from the fstab file.

-Before creating an image, ensure the key configuration files from the following table have not been modified; otherwise, the new instance will not be able to start.
+Before creating an image, make sure that the key configuration files listed in the following table have not been modified.
+Otherwise, the new instance cannot start.

 ||System release version||Modifying /etc/issue* makes the system release version unidentifiable, which can cause instance creation failure.|